Concierge Women’s Health & BHRT

 Quality of life: Overall improvement in energy levels, well-being, and daily functioning

-Potential disease prevention: May reduce risk of colorectal cancer and type 2 diabetes
+Potential disease prevention: May reduce the risk of colorectal cancer, fatty liver disease, type 2 diabetes, and dementia, and more

 After Menopause